jhill1/SEPwC.github.io/_sources/How_a_computer_works.rst.txt

 Absolute vs Relative paths
 ---------------------------

-Most of the filepaths above are absolute paths.
+Most of the file-paths above are absolute paths.
 You start at the root of the drive (``C:`` or ``/``) and give the all the directories until you get to the file you're after.
 I did however sneak in a few *relative* paths.
-These are paths that start from where you curently are (be that in the command line or running a programme).
+These are paths that start from where you currently are (be that in the command line or running a programme).

 Let's do an example.
 Here's an absolute path: